leifclaesson/SuperButtons/README.md

 - TALLY [count]: Happens each time we see a particular button code if we haven't seen it for at least 100 milliseconds.
 - SOLID happens the _second_ time we see this particular button code, if we haven't seen it for at least 750 milliseconds.
 - RELEASE [count] happens 100 milliseconds after we last saw this particular button code.
+- MEDIUMPRESS happens when we've seen this code at least once every 100 milliseconds for 500 milliseconds.
 - LONGPRESS happens when we've seen this code at least once every 100 milliseconds for 500 milliseconds.
 - VERYLONGPRESS happens when we've seen this code at least once every 100 milliseconds for 1000 milliseconds.
 - DONE [count] [flags] happens 750 milliseconds after we last saw this particular button code.
-This also reports the total number of individual pushes, and resets the count. flags: 1 = was solid, 2 = was long press, 4 = was very long press
+This also reports the total number of individual pushes, and resets the count.
+Flags include: was solid, was medium press, was long press, was very long press

 So, what's so useful about that?
-Well, it turns out that with just these fev messages, we get _all_ the information we need to do _anything we like_!
+Well, it turns out that with just these few messages, we get _all_ the information we need to do _anything we like_!

 For example: